mikepound/feistel/README.md

 ##### Decryption
 `encrypt.py -d -m ECB input_file output_file`

-At the moment only the ECB mode of operation is permitted.
+At the moment only ECB and CBC modes of operation are permitted.

 ## Cool things that could be added
 This cipher is a bit bland, it would benefit from:
 * More modes of operation.
-We can't add AEAD, but CBC and CTR mode would be a start.
+We can't add AEAD, but CBC (now added) and CTR mode would be a start.
 * Better handling of keys.
 Reading input is slow and mistake-prone, and keys are never long enough.
 Keys could be optionally read from an additional file.
 * I'm sure the key schedule could be improved, but i'm tempted to leave it as that was what was used in the video.